Who Is Covered?

 • Farm and horticultural laborers who work for employers with two full-time employees or fewer

-• Any person who suffers an injury on or after July 1, 2012, if there is jurisdiction under either the Longshore and Harbor Workers' Compensation Act or the Merchant Marine Act of 1920
+• Any person who suffers an injury injury covered by the Longshore and Harbor Workers' Compensation Act or the Merchant Marine Act of 1920

 Sole proprietors and partners.
 They are considered owners of businesses and are, therefore, not covered by workers' compensation.
 However, they may elect to obtain coverage by purchasing insurance.